NethermindEth/Forta-Agents/Curve-finance-suite/Address-Provider-Ownership-Transfer/README.md

 ## Description

-This agent detects `CommitNewAdmin` event emission in Registry contract.
+This agent detects `CommitNewAdmin` event emission in the address provider contract.

 ## Supported Chains